willerf/ant-simulation/README.md

 ## Food Implementation

+Below are images from the food implementation aspect of the project.
+The block of green pixels represents food.
+The large yellow block of pixels represents an obstacle.
+The pink circle in the middle represents the ant colony home, and the number ontop of it is the amount of food they have brought back to their colony.

+# Key

+Ants
+- Light Blue Ant: Ant without food
+- Dark Blue Ant: Ant with food
+- Light Blue Path: Home pheromones
+- Red Path: Food pheromones

+Environment
+- Green: Food
+- Yellow: Obstacle
+- Pink: Ant Colony Home
+- Number: Amount of food obtained

 # Initial Release
 The ants are all released from the center at once (the ant colony home).
 <img width="1035" alt="Screen Shot 2022-01-18 at 4 34 32 PM" src="https://user-images.githubusercontent.com/73970997/150022578-3b20f299-f8ee-46e0-9207-622c6e43ece0.png">